pocomane/brewed-in-the-apocalypse/bita.md

 ```

 If the action instead is difficult meaning that the chance are very low, but
-still the scenarist want to give a possibility to the player, ey can
+still the scenarist want to give a possibility to the protagonist, ey can
 point out that the action can not be accomplished by a single roll, but the
-player must perform two or more of them.
+protagonist must perform two or more of them.
 It will be successful only if all the
 rolls are successful or twists, and every twist will throw in a cost to
 pay.
 Just one fail and the whole sequence is a fail.

 The chain roll, as anything else, must be justified in the fiction.
 Often this
 means that the scenarist should give a lot of details about the danger of a
 situation, so that each step of the chain is there so overcome one danger.
 All
-the details should be known by the players before they have the chance to make
+the details should be known by the protagonists before they have the chance to make
 difficult actions, so the scenarist should continuously add such details in every
 situation ey think the risks are high.

 TODO : If ey forgot, ey can add it in a second moment, before the roll, giving
-to the player the possibility to rollback and do something else. !!!
+to the protagonist the possibility to rollback and do something else. !!!
 NOTE this may
 rollback over other moves!!!
 It worth ????

-Fleast but not last, each step of the chain should ask the player for different
+Fleast but not last, each step of the chain should ask the protagonist for different
 action respect the other steps.

 ```